Spreads/Spreads/README.md

 not any existing product.
 We tried to achieve mechanical sympathy, to avoid any wasteful operations and to get the most from modern processors.
 Therefore, unless the fastest commercial products use magic or quantum computers, Spreads must be in the same bracket.
-There are a lot of known optimization that are waiting to be implemented, and we will move closer to bare metal performance ceiling in the next versions.
+There are many known optimizations that are waiting to be implemented, and we will move closer to bare metal performance ceiling in the next versions.